A Flexible Itinerary for 3 Days in Sydney [2024]

 Day 3 in a nutshell: Today it’s time to leave the city’s centre and meet some locals.
 Either the furry four-legged kind or some friendly Sydneysiders.

-We will start today by visiting the local wildlife.
+Today we will start by visiting the local wildlife.
 If you plan to visit Queensland, give this a miss and do your wildlife spotting at either Australia Zoo, Currumbin Sanctuary or Lone Pine Koala Sanctuary instead.

 Koala, street art and watermelon cake